university-of-southern-maine-physics/labjack-controller/paper.md

 cost-effective, versatile hardware, but interfaces that are poorly designed or immature.

-``labjack-controller`` is a package which targets T-series DAQs from LabJack, and is designed to provide a powerful thread-safe facade representation of these devices.
-It focuses on providing functions that abstract and automate data collection, error handling, and configuration proceedures that are normally exceedingly nuanced or complex.
-Care was given to writing efficient code for streaming data from and communicating to these devices, relying heavily on C foreign functions, and interfacing directly with Labjack's C interface.
+``labjack-controller`` is a Python package which targets T-series DAQs from LabJack, and is designed to provide a powerful thread-safe facade representation of these devices.
+It focuses on providing functions that abstract and automate data collection, error handling, and configuration procedures that are normally exceedingly nuanced or complex.
+Care was given to writing efficient code for streaming data from and communicating to these devices, relying heavily on C foreign functions, and interact directly with Labjack's provided low-level C interface.

+``labjack-controller`` is designed to be used by anyone who has at least an introductory knowledge of Python and intends to involve a computer in the process of reading sensor data, from data backup purposes to real-time reaction to sensor readings.
+It is currently used in upper-level undergraduate physics courses at the University of Southern Maine for the purposes of reacting to realtime data, most notably with a torsion pendulum with dynamic electromagnetic dampening.

+# Acknowledgements

+We acknowledge funding through the University of Southern Maine.

+# References